 Generic Name: typhoid vaccine (live), oral

-- What is typhoid vaccine (Vivotif Oral)?
+- What is typhoid vaccine (Vivotif Berna)?

-- Where can I get more information?
+- Where can I get more information (Vivotif Berna)?

-What is typhoid vaccine (Vivotif Oral)?
+What is typhoid vaccine (Vivotif Berna)?

+Typhoid (also called "typhoid fever") is a serious disease caused by Salmonella typhi bacteria.
 Untreated typhoid infection may lead to kidney failure, or intestinal bleeding, which can be fatal.
-If the infection spreads to the gallbladder, the infected person may become a chronic carrier of the bacteria that causes typhoid.
+If the infection spreads to your gallbladder, you could become a chronic carrier of the bacteria that causes typhoid.
 A carrier may have no symptoms but is capable of spreading the infection to others.

 Typhoid is spread through contact with the stool (bowel movements) of a person infected with the bacteria.
 This usually occurs by eating food or drinking water that has become contaminated with feces from an infected person.
 Once in the digestive tract, typhoid infection can spread to the blood and other parts of the body.

 Typhoid vaccine is used to help prevent this disease in adults and children who are at least 6 years old.
 Although not part of a routine immunization schedule in the U.S., typhoid vaccine is recommended for: